Marriage Counselling: UK Options & Cost

 The National Health Service may offer couples counselling if they deem it medically necessary for one or both partners.
 For example, a person living with a depressive disorder may be able to receive couples therapy if their depression is impacting their relationship negatively.
 Whether you’ll be referred to couples therapy can also depend on availability and where you live.
 The NHS offers a search tool to look for couples counselors approved through their services for free.

-Low-cost marriage therapy options may be available for those who aren’t able to or don’t wish to go through the NHS.
+Low-cost therapy options may be available for those who aren’t able to or don’t wish to go through the NHS.
 Consider the following.

-Sliding-scale therapy
+Sliding-scale counselling

 Sliding-scale therapists offer a lower session cost for those with low income.
 For example, they may charge only £20 an hour for clients who make under a certain amount, whereas they may charge £100 an hour for clients who can pay this rate.
 Some therapists charge a higher rate for people who can pay it and then apply a portion to sessions for lower-income clients so they can have a more affordable rate.